Firebase

 In your app itself, you access Firebase services through either or both of:

-The general idea with Firebase is to first create a project (generally you will do this on the Firebase Console) then in your code enable and use just the services you need.
-For example, in web apps, your initialization code will look something like:
+The general idea is to first create a project (generally you will do this on the Firebase Console), and add apps and services (and only the services you need).

 There is complete documentation for Firebase setup on: